We build relations and networks

-The basic principle is that cooperation based on mutual interest and clearly specified local ownership leads to relations that are sustainable in the long term.
-The goal of this SI activity is to help target groups – individuals and institutions – strengthen both their efforts in pursuit of democratisation and sustainability and their ability to act and bring about change in their specific contexts.
+The starting point for our work is collaboration.
+Collaborations based on mutual interest and clear local ownership create long-term sustainable relationships.
+The goal for the activity is that SI’s target groups – individuals and institutions – have strengthened their work for democratisation and sustainability and their ability to act and change in their specific contexts.

-The Swedish Institute is actively engaged in the SI Network for Global Professionals (NFGP), the aim of which is to establish a strong and lasting relationship between Sweden and SI scholarship holders.
-The members of the network are offered the chance to take part in events, workshops and company visits around Sweden in order to learn more about the country, to develop goodwill and to establish contacts.
+The Swedish institute works actively with the SI Network for Global Professionals (NFGP) – a network that aims to build a strong and long-term relationship between Sweden and SI’s fellows.
+The members of the network are offered the opportunity to participate in events, workshops and company visits around Sweden, in order to gain greater knowledge of Sweden, create networks and contacts.

 The relationship-building work during the stay in Sweden builds a strong community between the fellows and a clear relationship to Sweden, which then forms the basis of our alumni activities.
 SI’s alumni are key people for continued exchange and collaboration in higher education and research, but also in the international dialogue on democracy, human rights, sustainability and equality.
 Read more about our alumni work.

 Collaboration as a tool for change

 The Swedish Institute works to strengthen Sweden’s relations and develop collaborations with countries around the Baltic Sea and the countries in the EU’s Eastern Partnership.
 We finance collaborations and exchanges for both individuals and organisations.
 Through our work, we contribute to increased capacity, networks, long-term relationships, and collaborations between Sweden and other countries in the Baltic Sea region.